aljazceru/disobey.dev/content/projects.md

 - [enclava.ai](https://enclava.ai) - Privacy AI platform for companies to build and deploy AI applications while keeping data private and secure.

 ## nostr.net
-there are multiple projects Under nostr.net umbrella:
+there are multiple projects under nostr.net umbrella:
 - [nostr.net](https://nostr.net/) - A go to location for all things nostr.
 - [nostr.at](https://nostr.at/) - Nostr web gateway.
 - [nostr.eu](https://nostr.eu) - Nostr web gateway localized for EU users (translations in most EU languages).